ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 cp liquibase-ydb-dialect-0.9.6.jar ./liquibase/internal/lib/
 ```

-For a more detailed description, please see the [Manual library management] (https://docs.liquibase.com/start/install/home.html).
+For a more detailed description, please see the [Manual library management](https://docs.liquibase.com/start/install/home.html).
 Now the liquibase utility can be used in standard ways.

 Let's write a simple `liquibase.properties`: